Entries may be delivered in person to the following drop off sites:

 We accept all categories from the 2015 BJCP Guidelines including mead and cider.

 We also have an overall entry limit of 750 entries total.
 This is based on PAID entries.
+You are not guaranteed to get in until we have received your payment.
 We instantiated this rule because we belive that is the absolute limit to providing the high quality competition we are known for.

 Yes, we will accept beers from just about anywhere, as long as they are brewed by a non-commercial home-brewer.
 If you do not live nearby (or even if you do in some cases), we will ship your results and any prizes you win to the address on your entry form.
 Last year we had 518 entries from all across the US.